Blotch3D/Blotch3D/README.md

 Blotch3D is a C\# library that vastly simplifies many of the fundamental tasks in development of 3D applications and games.

-Examples are provided that show how with just a few lines of code you can...
+Examples are provided that show how you can write an app with just a few lines of code that can...

 -   Load standard file types of 3D models as "sprites" and display and move them in 3D with real-time performance.